Logo What's After the Movie

 Who plays the character of Ma Rainey in the film?

-Discover the awards and nominations received by Ma Rainey's Black Bottom.
-Explore the history of Ma Rainey's Black Bottom and its cast and crew.
+Discover all the awards and nominations received by Ma Rainey's Black Bottom, from Oscars to film festival honors.
+Learn how Ma Rainey's Black Bottom and its cast and crew have been recognized by critics and the industry alike.

 93rd Academy Awards 2021